claytonclayton/claytons_problems/juggle/statement.md

 The second line contains $n$ integers $p_1, p_2 ... p_n$, the orientations of the $n$ chainsaws at 0 seconds.
 The $i^{th}$ chainsaw will make an angle $p_i \times \frac{2 \pi}{d}$ radians with the horizontal axis anticlockwise.

 The polygon's lowest side is always horizontal.
-The $i_{th}$ chainsaw begins at the $i_{th}$ vertex starting from the right most vertex of the lowest side going anticlockwise around the polygon.
+The $i^{th}$ chainsaw begins at the $i^{th}$ vertex starting from the right most vertex of the lowest side going anticlockwise around the polygon.

 You can assume chainsaws are shorter than the side length of the polygon.
 If a chainsaw intersects completely with an edge of the polygon it is considered inside the polygon.